eliminmax/LFS-Build-Notes/README.md

 The current build notes are in the **Build-Notes.md** file.

-The build notes when I first completed the system are in the **Original-Build-Notes.md**.
+The build notes as of the point when I first completed the system are in the **Original-Build-Notes.md**.

 The kernel builds in the **kernel-configs** directory are named as follows: